 Teaching World Languages: From Early Childhood to Early Adolescence

 Designed to prepare pre-service teachers to teach world languages to children in the birth to pre-puberty range; provides a basic understanding of classroom applications of second language acquisition and learning theories, teaching methods, approaches and techniques appropriate for these age levels, standards based assessment and lesson design, and curriculum development.
 Focus is on putting theory into practice through demonstration, micro-teaching, curriculum evaluation, materials development and unit lesson planning.
 (This course is intended for students seeking MC-EA world language certification.)
-Prerequisite: EDS 351 or EDS 402 or concurrent enrollment or consent of instructor.
+Prerequisite: EDS 351 or EDS 402 or concurrent enrollment.
 Offered Fall.

 MLG 474/574 Cr.3